treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 So **objects cannot contain objects in Python** (they can only *point to* objects).

 And note that while **mutations change objects** (not variables), multiple variables *can* point to the same object.
-If two variables point to the same object and that object gets mutated, that change will be seen when accessing either variable (because they both point to the same object).
+If two variables point to the same object changes to that object will be seen when accessing either variable (because they both point to *the same* object).

-If you'd like a video recap of these concepts, I try to succinctly explain most of this topic in the first 12 minutes of my [screencast series on Assignments and Mutation in Python][screencasts].
+For more on this topic see:

-I also can't wrap this topic up without giving shout out to Ned Batchelder for his wonderful [Python Names and Values][] talk and Brandon Rhodes for his [Names, Objects, and Plummeting From The Cliff][rhodes] talk.
+- My [screencast series on Assignments and Mutation in Python][screencasts]

-I teach this concept in both introductory and intermediate Python trainings because it's so often overlooked.
+- Ned Batchelder's [Python Names and Values][] talk
-It's possible (and common) to happily use Python for years without really understanding how variables and data structures actually work.
+- Brandon Rhodes' [Names, Objects, and Plummeting From The Cliff][rhodes] talk

-But understanding this variable and value distinction can alleviate *many* common Python gotchas.
+This mental model of Python is tricky to internalize so it's okay if you're still confused!

-This mental model of Python can be tricky to internalize and it's okay if you haven't yet!
+Python's features and best practices *often* nudge us toward "doing the right thing" automatically.
-Python was designed to embrace this idea and continually pushes us in the direction of *doing the right thing* when it comes to variables and values.
+But if your code is acting strangely, it might be due to changing an object you didn't mean to change.

 [comprehension article]: https://treyhunner.com/2015/12/python-list-comprehensions-now-in-color/